monsoonmaelstrom/book2/book2.md

 “Kill him?”

 “I have no idea if I can, Alex.
-I’ve never felt anything like that in my life my life.”
+I’ve never felt anything like that in my life.”

 “Well that’s reassuring.”